potatoguy32/MyVirtualBrainOnline/AWS Solutions Architect Associate/Networking.md

 ## CIDR (Classless Inter-Domain Routing)

 - Certain range of IP-Addresses.
-- The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.
+- The first four IP addresses and the last IP address in each CIDR block are not available for you to use, and cannot be assigned to an instance.
 - Important to know how they are built, because they are used in different touch points, e.g. SGs.

 ## VPC Endpoints